 The best time of year for spider rigging is late winter to early spring, when crappie are in the peak of their growth cycle before they spawn.
 Crappie will often move from deep cover to shallow waters to spawn.
 Early spring is when they’re most active and aggressive, and they’ll smash your bait if it moves too quickly.
 To find these spawning areas, start by working ledges from shallow flats to cover.

-To catch early spring crappie, you’ll need to find shallow, cover-oriented waters.
+You’ll need to find shallow, cover-oriented waters to catch early spring crappie.
 This will allow you to get as close to the cover as possible.
 You can also fish around existing cover, such as logs, stumps, and logs.
 Use live minnows or stinger style plastics.
 If you are targeting spawning crappie, try changing colors as often as possible.
 A new color may trigger a lockjaw bite and a different bait may be a better choice for these fish.

 If you’re fishing with a spider rig, use a single bank sinker and a few drop lines, spaced about 18 inches apart.
 Attach each drop line to the main line with a swivel or loop knot.
 Tie the baits to the drop lines with jigs, Aberdeen hooks, or live minnows.
-The bait should be about one ounce, so you can easily catch a few pounds of crappie using this method.
+The bait should be about one ounce, so this method lets you easily catch a few pounds of crappie.

 Jig/live minnow combos